diesh/Coaching-staging/AboutGagan.md

       </header>

-      <p>I’m a designer, strategist, and coach with 20+ years of experience in product, research, and leadership.
-I help people find clarity, build trust, and lead with confidence.</p>
+      <p>I’m a designer, strategist, and coach with two decades of experience leading product and design teams.
+I use what I’ve learned from design thinking, product strategy, and leadership to help people find clarity, build trust, and lead with confidence.</p>

       <h2>My Path</h2>
       <p>In 2001, I founded <a href="https://designstamp.com" target="blank">DesignStamp</a>, a research and design studio that tackles complex challenges across business, tech, and public health.
 I have led projects for the Gates Foundation, OECD, and PEPFAR—the world’s largest global health initiative.</p>